Making Decisions About Protecting Fertility

 You might not be thinking about having a family at the time of your diagnosis, but that’s the best time to talk with your partner, family, and healthcare team about future fertility.

 Even if you don’t know whether you want to have a child or children in the future, taking steps now can help you keep your options open.
 If you’re already in treatment or beyond, you can still discuss your options now.
+Learn more about your options on our oncofertility tool.

 Talking about fertility and family building with those close to you, especially your partner and close family members, can be challenging.
 Communication is key, but you and your loved ones might not know how to talk about fertility concerns.
 It can feel overwhelming, especially if it’s not something you’ve discussed before, you’re not sure what your partner wants, or even what you want for yourself.